 In circumstances where the SAS conditions (if applicable) are not consistent with the consent, the consent shall prevail to the extent of the inconsistency and a Section 96 Application or further Development Application pursuant to the Environmental Planning and Assessment Act 1979 will be required.

-Remediation of Land and the Contaminated Land Management Act are complied with.
+Reason: to ensure the provisions of State Environmental Planning Policy No. 55 - Remediation of Land and the Contaminated Land Management Act are complied with.